bookpanda/traffy-data-pipeline/README.md

 5. Run `poetry env info --path` to get the path of the virtual environment
 6. In VSCode, `Ctrl + Shift + P` and type `Python: Select Interpreter`, select `Enter interpreter path...` and paste the path of the virtual environment.
 This will allow intellisense for the project
 7. Run `docker-compose up` to start the Kafka container
+8. Run `poetry run setup` to setup the pipeline
-8. Run `poetry run python pipeline/main.py` to start the application
+9. Run `poetry run stream` to start streaming data into the pipeline

 ## Components (flow from top to bottom)